eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 As an outcome of Topic W discussion, the set of new HLRs was introduced to ARF's [Topic 20].

-The purpose of Topic AA is to discuss further, in delail, various aspect necessary to enable Wallet Solution Providers to build harmonised and interoperable solutions for Strong Customer Authentication in the context of PSD2 (payments and other use cases as defined by PSD2), basing on experience from the Large Scale Projects (EWC and Nobid).
+The purpose of Topic AA is to discuss further, detail, various aspects necessary to enable Wallet Solution Providers to build harmonised and interoperable solutions for Strong Customer Authentication in the context of PSD2 (payments and other use cases as defined by PSD2), basing on experience from the Large Scale Projects (EWC and Nobid).

 ## 3 Use Cases

 Under the [European Digital Identity Regulation], a requirement has been introduced for providers in the banking and financial services sector to allow their users to perform strong user authentication with an EU Digital Identity Wallet (Article 5f(2)).

-At the same time, application of strong user authentication for this sector is governed by [PSD2] and [RTS SCA], which require Strong Customer Authentication (SCA) where the user:
+At the same time, application of strong user authentication for this sector is governed by [PSD2] and [RTS SCA], which require Strong Customer Authentication (SCA) where the User:
-+ initiates an electronic payment transaction, or
++ (1) initiates an electronic payment transaction, or
-+ accesses its payment account online, or
++ (2) accesses its payment account online, or
-+ carries out any action through a remote channel which may imply a risk of payment fraud or other abuses.
++ (3) carries out any action through a remote channel which may imply a risk of payment fraud or other abuses.

 One important part of SCA is that the User’s consent is valid only for a specific action for which it has been requested, and must not be used to authorise another action (or the same action multiple times).
 This is known as "Dynamic Linking".

-In the case of initiating an electronic payment transaction or a series thereof, payers can further give their consent either directly to their Account Servicing Payment Service Provider (ASPSP) (eg. bank), or via a payee or a Payment Initiation Service Provider (PISP)  (Artcile 64(2) of [PSD2]).
+In the case of initiating an electronic payment transaction or a series thereof, payers can further give their consent either directly to their Account Servicing Payment Service Provider (ASPSP) (eg. bank), or via a payee or a Payment Initiation Service Provider (PISP)  (Article 64(2) of [PSD2]).

 The ARF's [Topic 20] introduces the concept of dedicated SUA attestations issued into the User’s wallet by their ASPSP and then later presented in conjunction with transactional data to be signed by the Wallet Unit (for Dynamic Linking).

-In the PSD2 context, there will be two distinct usages for SUA attestations depending on the User’s counterparty:
+In the PSD2 context, finally there will be two distinct usages for SUA attestations depending on the User’s counterparty:

-+ Interaction between the User and their ASPSP: Here, the ASPSP acts as both the Attestation Issuer and Relying Party, effectively creating a 2-party model (“**issuer-requested flow**”).
++ Interaction between the User and their ASPSP: Here, the ASPSP acts as both the Attestation Issuer and Relying Party, effectively creating a **2-party model** (“**issuer-requested flow**”).
 In this scenario, **all three SCA use cases are permitted**;

-+ Interaction between the User and a payee or PISP: Here, the Attestation Issuer differs from the Relying Party, creating a 3-party model (“**payee-requested flow**”).
++ Interaction between the User and a payee or PISP: Here, the Attestation Issuer differs from the Relying Party, creating a **3-party model** (“**payee-requested flow**”).
 In this scenario, **only the payment initiation SCA use case is permitted**.

 ## 4 New requirements discussion

-This chapter contains various additional requirements for consideration and discussion, that may in result turn into the HLRs or may cause modification of existing ones in [Topic 20].
+This chapter contains various additional requirements for consideration and discussion, that may, as a result, turn into HLRs or may cause modification of existing ones in [Topic 20].

 ### 4.1 Process control